Updated: Jun 22, 2022

 In a large bowl, add egg yolks and sugar.

-Whisk vigorously until the color turns to pale yellow.
+Whisk until the color turns to pale yellow.

 Add in the corn flour and continue whisking until thick and smooth.